mike9251/karpathy.github.io/_posts/2019-11-08-c-plus-plus.markdown

 ### Const

-`const` before `*` - pointer to a constant, can't dereference the pointer and change it's value but can change the pointer itself.
+`const` before `*` - pointer to a constant data, can't dereference the pointer and change it's value but can change the pointer itself.
 `const` after `*` - constant pointer, can dereference the pointer and change the value it points to but can't change the address it points to.
 {% highlight c++ %}
 const int a = 10;